makersacademy/takeaway-challenge/README.md

 ## TODO

-* What if someone tries to add a non-dish to the Menu?
+* What if someone tries to add a non-dish to an instance of `Menu`?
 How would we TDD this in RSpec given that instance_doubles (a verifying double) of `Dish` does not return true when asking it if it `is_a?
 Dish`
-* Refactor RSpec tests
-* What if the customer selects a dish that is not on the menu?
-* test coverage on TakeAway print_menu class is not 100%, is it necessary to ensure test coverage as the responsibility should depend on Menu class?
+* Test coverage on TakeAway print_menu class is not 100%, is it necessary to ensure test coverage as the responsibility should depend on Menu class?
 Not sure what matchers we can use here.
-* RSpec context block naming & structure
+* Review RSpec context block naming & structure, improvements to refactor RSpec tests using DRY principle.
+* commit more often and at sensible points